 Stritch faculty, administration, and staff communicate with students primarily via school email.
-Students have a responsibility to check their Stritch email frequently and not less than daily.
+Students have a responsibility to check their Stritch email frequently and not less than daily and are required to respond to inquiries by school officials and administrators in a timely manner.
+Failure to comply with this policy may result in actions to change the student's academic status as authorized by the Stritch School of Medicine.